 Graduating from university is an exciting part of life, but it can be daunting too.
 You are faced with the question of what to do next?
-There are many paths you can take.
-You may be wondering what the difference is between a graduate job, a graduate scheme, an internship and an entry-level job; and where can you find a graduate job?
+And there are many paths you can take.
+You may be thinking, 'what is a graduate job' and how is it different from a graduate scheme, an internship and an entry-level job?
+You may also be looking for information on how exactly you go about applying and finding these type of roles.

-To help you navigate the next stage of your career, we have put together some helpful definitions as well as some hints and tips on how to find the perfect graduate role for you.
+At STEM Graduates, we specialise in finding candidates their dream jobs in a variety of industries.
+So, to help you navigate the next stage of your career, we have put together some helpful definitions, as well as some hints and tips, on how to find the perfect graduate role for you.

 A question many new graduates ask is, “what is a graduate job?”
 According to the Office of National Statistics and University of Warwick, a graduate job is defined as those occupations identified that “normally require knowledge and skills developed on a three-year university degree to enable them to perform the associated tasks competently”.